angoca/log4db2/README.txt

 This utility / framework is based on the popular Java logger frameworks, such as log4j and slj4j/logback.

 The utility is licensed with BSD 2-Clause license.
+The documentation is licensed under FreeBSD Documentation license.

 The entity/relation diagram s the next: